 In a case where an employee has been receiving unemployment benefits declines a request to return to work, employers are permitted to notify the Ohio Department of Job and Family Services that an offer has been made and rejected.
-A form for these purposes has been posted at https://secure.jfs.ohio.gov/covid-19-fraud-hidden/.
-[RG1]
+A form for these purposes has been posted HERE.

-23.If a group of employees refuses to work or is critical of the employer's policies, can they be terminated?
+23. If a group of employees refuses to work or is critical of the employer's policies, can they be terminated?